adrianmcli/react-build-lib/README.md

 # react-build-lib
 A simple utility for compiling your React components to CommonJS modules.

+> Ideally, you should never need to touch Webpack and Babel if all you want to do is to make and publish React components.

 # How to use

 1. Install the package with either `yarn` or `npm`: